Yan-Sykes/Para-Fernanda/README.md

 —
-Feito com 💜 e lavanda para Yan & Fernanda.
+Feito com 💜 para a Fernanda.